-The amygdala, is a collection of cells located on each side of the brains hemispheres that is the command center of how we process strong emotions like fear and pleasure.
+The amygdala is a collection of cells located on each side of the brain’s hemispheres that is the command center of how we process strong emotions like fear and pleasure.
 When needed it activates the fight or flight response.
 It sends out hormones to speed up heart rate, release adrenaline, and redistribute blood.

 Exercise Mimics Panic Attacks.

 When exercising we feel physiological stress very similar to anxiety.
 Essentially exercise mimics panic attacks.
 Shallow breathing, a racing pulse, chest pressure, sweating, dizziness are all-natural reactions of exertion; and they’re also symptoms of panic attacks.
-For those who may have a panic disorder or an anxiety disorder can be highly sensitive to those physiological changes making working out a not so great experience.
+Those who may have a panic disorder or an anxiety disorder can be highly sensitive to those physiological changes making working out a not so great experience.

 What If I Don’t Have an Anxiety Disorder?

 Exercising for the first time in a while or pushing yourself to the limit might accidentally trick your brain into thinking you’re in trouble and induce panic.
 If you are new to working out or it has been a minute your brain and body are just not used to these drastic changes and elevated nervous system arousal.
-Being out of shape does not mean we are likely to have a panic attack but if our responses to the moment of being unable to breath or see straight are extremely anxious it could happen.
+Being out of shape does not mean we are likely to have a panic attack but if our responses to the moment of being unable to breathe or see straight are extremely anxious it could happen.

 People who also have exercise-induced asthma may also be more likely to experience panic attacks.
-I myself had exercise induced asthma when playing basketball and football.
-At times I would reach over exertion start wheezing and then feel worried about how I couldn’t catch my breath.
+I myself had exercise-induced asthma when playing basketball and football.
+At times I would reach overexertion start wheezing and then feel worried about how I couldn’t catch my breath.
 Though, I never reached full panic I can see how easily it happens.

 I have also had athletes who had minor performance anxiety with no reports of ever having panic attacks have one in the middle of the game.
-With high and long term exertion levels that sports produces paired with the seriousness of that event and the anxious thoughts that come with it can absolutely kick in panic.
+With high and long-term exertion levels that sports produces paired with the seriousness of that event and the anxious thoughts that come with it can absolutely kick in panic.

 Exercise Is Still The Remedy.

-The funny thing is that long term exercise decreases cortisol levels and the nervous systems overall arousal levels.
-If we as athletes and gym goers can learn to tolerate and manage the symptoms during and after exercise, over time there will be a reduction of stress hormones and the arousal of the nervous system.
+The funny thing is that long-term exercise decreases cortisol levels and the nervous system’s overall arousal levels.
+If we as athletes and gym-goers can learn to tolerate and manage the symptoms during and after exercise, over time there will be a reduction of stress hormones and the arousal of the nervous system.